THE DIGITAL INTERMEDIATE - COLOUR MANIPULATION

 Grading / Colour Correction / Timing

 Whenever I have looked online, at books or researched about colour correction techniques, most, although interesting or detailed, usually are very product driven or specific.
-They are dedicating their workflow ideals to a particular piece of software or hardware, which in fairness is very good if you are looking at a particular package but not very good if you are just looking to broaden your horizons.
-Also the industry landscape is constantly changing, many reference books and 'how too' manuals are soon out of date and superseded by a weightier tomb of new sliding options, toggles and a face lift control GUI.
+They dedicate their workflow ideals to a particular piece of software or hardware, which in fairness is very good if you are looking at a particular package but not very good if you are just looking to broaden your horizons.
+Also the industry landscape is constantly changing, making many reference books and 'how too' manuals out of date and superseded by a weightier tomb of new sliding options, toggles and a face lifted GUI.

 Depending where in the world you are reading this, there are many different terms and ideologies from colourist to colorist (if you are American).
-Alternatively you may refer to yourself as a colour timer or that you are working in a timing or grading session, the point is there are too many names describing the same function - so apologies if I use different terminology but hopefully I'll be talking from the same song sheet.
+Alternatively you may refer to yourself as a colour timer or that you are working in a timing or grading session, the point is there are too many names describing the same function, therefore I apologise if I use different terminology but hopefully I'll be singing from the same song sheet.

 To be fair, colour is very subjective and has a very personal response to what each individual likes or dislikes.
 As a colourist you need to be open to change the look, even if you personally do not like the way in which the session is going.
 You have to remember, although you are there to accommodate the client, you also have to know what is possible.
 Some of my favourite sessions are trying to explain to the client that no matter how much they wave there brightly printed pamphlet in front of the monitor, or my face for that matter, my monitor simply will never mimic the Pantone ® colour that is their logo!!

-My final note would be about the colourist them self - I have worked in many locations round the world and I have found it very interesting watching others work their individual magic.
+My final note would be about the indovidual colourist.
+I have been very fortunate during my career to have worked in many locations round the world and I have found it very interesting watching others weave their individual magic.
 It seems to me by the very nature of the environments we live in, that all of our eyes are very different.
-Watch someone from the UK grading imagery and the grade seems to be a lot colder compared to someone from Australia or somewhere very warm.
-It may be something to bear in mind, the environment that you live in effects the way in which you grade.
-I live and grew up in the UK and find anything graded too yellow seems unrealistic to me but normal to my friend from Oz!
+Watching a colourist from the UK grading and the image seems to be a lot colder compared to someone from Australia or somewhere very warm.
+It certainly should be something to consider, the environment that you live in effects the way in which you grade.
+I live and grew up in the UK and personally I find anything graded too yellow seems unrealistic, however to my friend in Oz, perfectly normal.

 Traditionally colour correction only involved the manipulation of the red, green and blue values to maintain the balance and density within the scene over the entire frame, this would have been known as primary correction.
 However as colour correction capabilities through technology have advanced the precision and intricacies involved are quite complex.
 We can now enter each scene and adjust individual colours or skin tones.
 Low lights (shadows), mid tones or high lights can be independently controlled which are known as secondary’s.

 In this section I'll take a look at different ways in which the image can be manipulated to give it a particular look, achieve a particular style or to just plain 'beautify' it.
-Using broad brush strokes - I shall endeavour to show the ideas behind techniques without specifically using a particular colour corrector or piece of software.
+Using broad brush strokes I shall endeavour to show the ideas behind some of the techniques, without specifically using a particular colour corrector or piece of software.